 Succeeding with an ITSM or ITIL implementation often means changing processes and the way people do, and think about, their jobs -- in short, changing the organizational culture.
-And culture management, like any
+And culture management, like any type of change management, has several big obstacles.

 The three biggest obstacles CIOs face when addressing organizational culture issues are executive support, old school mentality and understanding that IT Service Management and the IT Infrastructure Library (ITIL) are not projects, but journeys, according to ITSM practitioners and consultants.